rgilks/planeo/README.md

 - **3D Environment:** Interactive 3D space built with React Three Fiber.
 - **Real-time Multi-user Interaction:** See other users' movements (represented as eyeballs) in real-time using Server-Sent Events (SSE).
 - **AI Agents:** Two AI agents ("AI-1" and "AI-2") are present by default, each with a unique eyeball and chat identity.
 Their number and properties can be configured via the `AI_AGENTS_CONFIG` environment variable.
-They can generate chat messages and respond to visual stimuli, with actions broadcast in real-time. ([Details](/docs/ai-agents.md))
+They can generate chat messages and respond to visual stimuli, with actions broadcast in real-time.
+AI agent views update visually at ~10 FPS, while their decision-making (LLM invocation) rate is controlled to optimize performance and cost. ([Details](/docs/ai-agents.md), [Vision Details](/docs/ai-agent-vision.md))
-- **Chat Functionality:** Send and receive messages in a shared chat window.
+- **Chat Functionality:** View messages from AI agents in a shared chat window. ([Details](/docs/chat.md))
-- **Text-to-Speech (TTS):** Chat messages from other users are spoken aloud with a distinct voice for each user. ([Details](/docs/text-to-speech.md))
+- **Text-to-Speech (TTS):** Chat messages from AI agents are spoken aloud with a distinct voice for each agent. ([Details](/docs/text-to-speech.md))
 - **Keyboard Navigation:** Control camera movement and orientation using keyboard inputs.

 ## Simulation Start